 Any concerns regarding the SEND Policy or the provision made for children with special educational needs should be addressed in the first instance to the key worker.
-If parents need further advice they are welcome to arrange a meeting with the SENCo.
-If they are still not satisfied that their concerns are being addressed they should make an appointment to see the Proprietor/Manager.
-Care Plans for individual children are kept securely in the office.
+If parents need further advice, they are welcome to arrange a meeting with the SENCo.
+If they are still not satisfied that their concerns are being addressed, they should make an appointment to see the Managers.
+Individual Learning Plans for children are kept securely in the office.

 Independent advice is available from the National Parent Partnership Network (NPPN).
-The local point of contact for this organisation is at The Croft Centre, 16 Windham Road, Richmond TW9 2HP.
+The local point of contact for this organisation is The Croft Centre, 16 Windham Road, Richmond TW9 2HP.
 Telephone number 020 8547 6200 (Mon, Wed, Fri, term time only 9-5).
 Email: children@enhanceable.org.
 Area SENCo for Richmond Borough is Rob Dembrey, who works with our Early Years Team.